RenanCabral/TripStories/README.md

 # TripStories
-This pilot project is about helping its users to tell their friends trips experiences through interactive photos.
+This pilot project is about helping its users to tell their friends trip experiences through interactive photos.